nasa/cumulus/docs/workflows/lambda.md

   $ npm run watch
 ```

-For non-node lambdas not included in Cumulus repo, upload .zip to s3 and modify lambdas.yml as previously shown.
+For non-node Lambdas not included in Cumulus repo, upload .zip to s3 and modify lambdas.yml as previously shown.

 ## Deploy a Lambda

-For new Node.js lambdas, update `<daac>-deploy/lambdas.yml` by adding a new entry.
+For new Node.js Lambdas, update `<daac>-deploy/lambdas.yml` by adding a new entry.

 ```yaml
     <LambdaName>:                                   # eg:  LambdaSample (does not need to conform to dirname)